Where exactly are brown trout native?

 Finding information regarding native trout distribution in Kyrgyzstan is not enjoyable.
 Finding reliable information from the stans is never fun, but Kyrgyzstan is extra difficult because native trout are extremely rare, and any such populations have likely been diluted by introduced populations of Amu-Darya trout before any records of native populations were kept.
 (1).

-Nowadays, separating them is nearly impossible.
+Nowadays, without intensive genetic testing separating them is nearly impossible.
 The only record of native trout in Kyrgyztan was from the 1870’s when Amu-Darya trout were recorded in the Darmut stream, a tributary of the Kyzylsu River.
-(I spent way too long searching and was unable to locate the Darmut on the map, it is probably known by different spelling)
+(I spent way too long searching and was never able to locate the Darmut on a map, it is probably known by different spelling)

 Trout in Uzbekistan